-Do Snakes Lay Eggs?
-Snakes are one of fascinating creatures on the planet.
+Snakes are one of the fascinating creatures on the planet.
 They come in various shapes, sizes, and colours and have unique abilities that make them stand out from other animals.
 One of the most exciting things about snakes is that they lay eggs, unlike mammals which give birth to live young.
 This article will explore the fascinating world of snake egg-laying and answer some of the most commonly asked questions about this process.

 What is the Difference Between Live Birth and Egg Laying?